-Maybe it's time for Ottawa to use its power to close those meatpacking plants until their owners fix their COVID-19 mess
+Maybe it's time for Ottawa to use its power to close those meat-packing plants until their owners fix their COVID-19 mess

 The Cargill plant workers' union made a similar point.
 "The federal government opening up the public purse to them, with the intention of giving them the means to do what they already should've been doing, it's not the solution," said United Food and Commercial Workers Local 401 spokesperson Michael Hughes yesterday.

-In a scathing letter Sunday to the union's members, UFCW 401 President Tom Hesse said, "we have been unable to convince any government or legal authority to have the courage to step in and ensure the plant remains closed until safety is assured."
+In a scathing letter Sunday to the union's members, UFCW 401 president Tom Hesse said, "we have been unable to convince any government or legal authority to have the courage to step in and ensure the plant remains closed until safety is assured."

 A hearing before the Alberta Labour Relations Board at which UFCW 401 will argue for a temporary closing of the plant, which reopened Monday after a two-week shutdown despite the large number of infected employees, is scheduled to be held tomorrow.
 A survey conducted by the union indicated 85 per cent of the employees were afraid to return to work.